Guatemalan judge arrested on Disney cruise ship on soccer bribery charges

 “There is no allegation in court documents that any employee was aware of or knowingly participated in any bribery scheme,” Nike said in a statement.

-Reporting by Nate Raymond in New York and Mark Hosenball in Washington; Additional reporting by Brian Homewood in Zurich, David Ingram in New York, Sofia Menchu in Guatemala City, Adrian Croft in Madrid, Barbara Liston in Orlando, Florida, and Simon Evans in Singapore; Writing and editing by Grant McCool
+Reporting by Nate Raymond in New York and Mark Hosenball in Washington; Additional reporting by Brian Homewood in Zurich, David Ingram in New York, Sofia Menchu in Guatemala City, Adrian Croft in Madrid and Barbara Liston in Orlando, Florida; Writing and editing by Grant McCool